Las Vegas Kung Fu Academy

 Karate

-Karate is the most well know of all 3 styles.
+Karate is the most well known of all 3 styles.
 It is the most widely practiced martial art in the world.

 As you might already know, Karate comes from Japan.
 Specifically, and island off the coast of Japan called Okinawa.
 One man, in particular, is responsible for the evolution and proliferation of karate as the most popular martial art.
 His name was Gichin Funakoshi.